 In connection with its acquisition of MCG in October 2008, SLP entered into a contingent consideration agreement whereby the former members of MCG were entitled to contingent consideration equal to 22% of adjusted annual EBITDA in addition to any performance fee payments for each of the five years subsequent to the date of acquisition.
 As the acquisition was completed prior to January 1, 2009, contingent consideration is recognized when the contingency is resolved pursuant to the authoritative guidance on business combinations in effect at the date of the closing of the acquisition.
 The contingent consideration related to the MCG acquisition is recorded on the date when the contingency is resolved.
-Contingent consideration payments of \$703, \$720 and \$663 were made during the years ended December 31, 2013, 2012 and 2011, respectively, related to MCG and are reflected in investing activities in the Consolidated Statements of Cash Flows.
+Contingent consideration payments of \$1,805, \$703 and \$720 were made during the years ended December 31, 2014, 2013 and 2012, respectively, related to MCG and are reflected in investing activities in the Consolidated Statements of Cash Flows.

 Quarterly contingent payments related to the Commodity Advisors acquisition were accrued when the contingency was resolved.
-The total accrual for these payments for the year ended December 31, 2013 was \$31, which was recorded as compensation expense in the Consolidated Statements of Operations.
+The total accrual for these payments for the years ended December 31, 2014 and 2013 were \$0 and \$31, respectively, which was recorded as compensation expense in the Consolidated Statements of Operations.